 Therapeutic goal

-achieve the best possible disease control while restoring or maintaining the patient's quality of life
+achieve the best possible disease control while restoring or maintaining the patient's quality of life1

 1